g4b1nagy/helpful-site/src/2014-05-28-hello-and-welcome.md

 ### Working with Code

 Got a streak of geek?
 We've got you covered there, too.
 You can write inline `<code>` blocks really easily with back ticks.
 Want to show off something more comprehensive?
+Writing your code between
+`∕∕code syntax` and
+`∕∕code`
-4 spaces of indentation gets you there.
+gets you there.

 //code python
 @cli.command()